Skip to content

 Cleo finds school boring both in Ancient Egypt and in the future, but her weapons get a serious upgrade from a slingshot to a laser gun!
 References to Ancient Egypt are abundant in Cleo’s time travel future, with talking cats giving orders.

-The future has been expecting Cleo as an ancient oracle has predicted her arrival as their hero that can turn darkness into light.
+The future has been expecting Cleo as an ancient oracle has predicted her arrival as their hero who can turn darkness into light.
 Perfectly paced action will interest boys, and girls will appreciate Cleo’s fighting skills combined with her social conundrums. [graphic novel, ages 8 and up]

 Space Dumplins by Craig Thompson